 Sarah Gillet, the British Ambassador to Norway, recently spoke at an event in Aberdeen about opportunities in the Norwegian Sea.
-She gave an insight into the current environment, noting:
+She gave an insight into the current environment, and her viewpoint is extremely interesting.

 - Production costs are down,